• Published May 17, 2024

 Global Manager Portfolio, Consultative Solutions

-Paige designs and facilitates custom leadership development solutions, specializing in senior team performance, organizational change, innovation, talent, and culture.
-Before joining us, she developed a course on leadership adaptability for the US Army War College, worked as a senior consultant and Vice President of an international consulting and assessments company, and served 4 years as a university professor and department chair in the School of Organizational Leadership at the University of Rockies in Denver, CO.
+Paige designs and facilitates custom leadership development solutions, specializing in wellbeing, senior team performance, organizational change, innovation, talent, and culture.
+Before joining us, she developed a course on leadership adaptability for the US Army War College, worked as a senior consultant and vice president of an international consulting and assessments company, and served 4 years as a university professor and department chair.

 Sarah Stawiski